Skip to main content

 Please click on the course names for complete descriptions.

-LACS 1000: Introduction to Latin American and Caribbean Studies 3
+LACS 1000: Intro to Latin American and Caribbean Studies 3

 HIST 2221 or HIST 2222 3

-The remaining four courses may be satisfied by any of the courses on the list below:
+The remaining 4 courses may be satisfied by any combination of classes on the list below:

-(Note that it is possible to satisfy this requirement with 4 language courses.)
+(It is possible to satisfy this req. with 4 language courses!)

 ANTH 1102